Giuseian/NN-UNSB/README.md

 * **`utils`**: utility scripts to be used during evaluation stage

 * **`nn-unsb.ipynb`**: our runnable notebook.
 It contains all sub-networks and models used to complete the required task.
-It was trained and tested on "kaggle" using GPU-P100.
-To visualize all images contained in it it's better to open it in local on Visual Studio Code.
+It was trained and tested on "kaggle" using GPU-P100

 * **`test.py`**: script to test the model